Are you an abstinence-only organization?

 We are committed to a kind and compassionate response to every student.
 We are fully aware that the teen years can be challenging, particularly for LGBT+ students who don't feel accepted or supported.
 We work hard to be inclusive throughout our presentations so every student feels valued, emphasizing that the healthy relationship principles we discuss apply to any relationship.

-What do you say about sexual assault or harassment?
+What do you say about sexual violence?

 What do you say about pornography?

 The average age that most students (male & female) will see porn for the first time is between the ages of 8-11.
 It is not a matter of if your child sees porn, it’s a matter of when.
 (Note: Great resource for parents in talking to their kids about porn: Good Pictures, Bad Pictures).
 The nonprofit organization, Fight The New Drug (Fightthenewdrug.org), is a trusted resource which helps us educate students about the dangerous and addictive nature of porn.
 The main message is this: Porn affects your brain; porn affects relationships; porn affects society.
 In class, we share information such as: